MahmoodKamali/keycloak-logs-to-ELK/README.md

   }
 }
 ```
-# Configs on Kibana:
+# Configurations on Kibana:

-- Login to kibana and go to Management => Stack management => Index patterns.
-If all configs are OK and filebeat can reach logstash, there must be a pattern named `filebeat-$CURRENT_DATE`.
-To be able to get all logs of any day, instead of writting `filebeat-$CURRENT_DATE` you must write only `filebeat-*` and then select timestamp and create the index.
-Now, all logs will be shown at `Discovery` section.
+- Log into Kibana and navigate to Management => Stack Management => Index Patterns.
+If all configurations are correctly set and Filebeat can connect to Logstash, a pattern named `filebeat-$CURRENT_DATE` should be visible.
+However, to access all logs of any given day, replace `filebeat-$CURRENT_DATE` with `filebeat-*`, then select timestamp and create the index.
+Following this, all logs will appear in the `Discovery` section.

-Note: If your ELK stack is designed to connected to each other by credentials you need to add "filebeat-*" indices into "logstash._writer.json" file to have a sufficient privilage to write filebeat received logs.
+Note: If your ELK stack is designed to connect to each other using credentials, you need to add "filebeat-*" indices into the "logstash._writer.json" file to grant sufficient privileges to write the logs received by Filebeat.